As a parent, you have control of the personal information

 companies collect online from your children under the age of 13.
 The Children’s

-Online Privacy Protection Act gives you tools to do that.
+Online Privacy Protection Act (COPPA) gives you tools to do that.
 The Federal Trade

 it must obtain your consent before collection personal information from your